cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/episodes/03-what-data-is-available.md

 to simulate a [Drell-Yan process](https://en.wikipedia.org/wiki/Drell%E2%80%93Yan_process) in which two quarks interact to produce a virtual photon/Z boson which then couples to two leptons.
-The *M-120To200* refers to a selection that has been imposed requiring the mass of the di-lepton pair to be between 120 and 200 50 GeV/c^2. *TuneCP5* refers to the the set of CMS underlying-event parameters of PYTHIA8 event generator. *13TeV* is the beam energy used in the simulation, the remaining fields tell us what software was used to generate this (*powheg* for event generation and *pythia8* for hadronization).
+The *M-120To200* refers to a selection that has been imposed requiring the mass of the di-lepton pair to be between 120 and 200 50 GeV/c^2. *TuneCP5* refers to the the set of CMS underlying-event parameters of PYTHIA8 event generator. *13TeV* is the center-of-mass energy of the collision used in the simulation, the remaining fields tell us what software was used to generate this (*powheg* for event generation and *pythia8* for hadronization).